[tools][openqa] Improve performance by using migrations and external snapshots

-#4 Updated by rpalethorpe about 4 years ago
+#4 Updated by rpalethorpe almost 5 years ago

 OK, so migrating to and from a file works, however it requires restarting QEMU.
 That probably means refactoring the start_qemu os-autoinst code quite a lot.
 Alternatively it should be possible patch QEMU to allow incoming migrations without a restart.

 Before doing that it is probably a good idea to try making the memory dump reliable.
 If it suffers from the same problems as savevm (after applying all the fixes I can think of) then there are probably better things to be doing.

 #8 Updated by rpalethorpe almost 5 years ago

 On a semi-related note it looks like snapshots are adding 100GB to the image size for the image published by install_ltp